Enable Accessibility

 • How much you can afford.
 The rule of thumb is three times your annual income.
 A loan officer can help you narrow it down to a more precise amount and even provide a pre-qualification letter.

 • Your credit score.
 The higher your credit score, the better interest rate you may be able to get.
-You can get a free credit report every year (annualcreditreport.com).
-Examine it and follow the directions to correct errors and make modifications.
+Currently free weekly online credit reports are available from Equifax, Experian and TransUnion through annualcreditreport.com, the only source for free credit reports authorized by federal law.
+(These reports do not include credit scores.)
+Examine them and follow the directions to correct errors and make modifications.

 • Total cost of ownership (TCO).
 In addition to your monthly payments, consider local taxes, insurance, maintenance, utilities, renovations and association fees (if any).